 CALIFORNIA – A licensed vocational nurse has been charged with four felonies after allegedly submitting fake foreign transcripts and falsified documents in order to make his big dream come true, that is to become a registered nurse.

 DeWayne Dai Dela Guerra, commonly known as DeWayne Aundray Williams, was scheduled to appear in Sacramento Superior Court last June 27, 2018.

 He had been charged of two counts of felony due to false documents.
 His falsified documents included changing his name from De Wayne Ondray Williams changed to DeWayne Dai Dela Guerra.
 Also, he had his birthday changed from October 28, 1978, to October 28, 1980.

-Dela Guerra was investigated by California Department of Consumer Affairs’ Division of Investigation, Endorsement Support Unit.
-They have found out that Dela Guerra claimed to have studied in Far Eastern University, one of the top schools in Manila, Philippines.
-He claimed that he attended nursing school in the Philippines during March 13, 2006 to March 28, 2010 and graduated on March 28, 2010.
+Dela Guerra was investigated by the California Department of Consumer Affairs’ Division of Investigation, Endorsement Support Unit.
+They have found out that Dela Guerra claimed to have studied at Far Eastern University, one of the top schools in Manila, Philippines.
+He claimed that he attended nursing school in the Philippines from March 13, 2006, to March 28, 2010, and graduated on March 28, 2010.
 Upon checking with Far Eastern University, Dela Guerra was not registered as a student in the school.

-Furthermore, Board of Registered Nursing received confirmation that the documents Dela Guerra submitted were not authentic.
+Furthermore, the Board of Registered Nursing received confirmation that the documents Dela Guerra submitted were not authentic.